tdgroot/ansible-workstation-common/README.md

 - Redis
 - Dnsmasq
 - Elasticsearch
-- Mailcatcher.
+- Mailcatcher

 All the other sugar included, such as:
 - Docker
-- Vagrant
-- VirtualBox
-- Wine
-- Atom
 - Google Chrome
-- AWS
+- AWS CLI
 - Composer
 - Magerun
 - Spotify